space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 One major issue with comments is that they rot with time.
 Before writing a comment, make sure that this comment will still be relevant after the code passes through a lot of changes.

 #### 3.3 Todos
 Do not write any `Todo` comments.
 These get easily lost and forgotten.
 Open an issue instead.
+It is fine to create `TODO`s as self-reminder on a certain branch as opening an issue may not be appropriate.
+However, `TODO`s should be removed prior to opening the Pull Request.

 #### 3.4 Commented code
 Avoid commenting code.
 A lot of the code that is commented, never gets uncommented again.
 It is a better practice to remove the code.
 We are using git as a version control tool, this means that old code can always be recuperated.